rust-or/good_lp/README.md

 ## Features and limitations

  - **Linear programming**.
 This crate currently supports only the definition of linear programs.
-You cannot use it with quadratic functions, for instance.
+You cannot use it with quadratic functions, for instance: you can maximise `y + 3 * y`, but not `3 * x * y`.
  - **Continuous variables**.
 Currently, only continuous variables are supported.
    Mixed-integer linear programming (MILP) is not supported.
  - **Not a solver**.
 This crate uses other rust crates to provide the solvers.